data-engineering-helpers/data-contracts/schemata/mvp/README.md

 ```bash
 $ pushd ~/dev/infra/data-contracts/schemata/mvp
 ```

-## Additional utilities
-* [JQ](https://stedolan.github.io/jq/) comes handy to parse JSON structures.
-   It is packages on most of the systems (MacOS, Linux)

 ## Generate Schemata JAR artifact
 As of April 2023, Schemata does not release its JAR artifact on public